jodygarnett/translate/example/docs/guide/markdown.md

 > <CharacterString>da165110-88fd-11da-a88f-000d939bc5d8</CharacterString>
 > ```

-Use `de` to include normal files, with optional use of start and end markers to capture a snippet, and dedent for appearance.
+Use `include`to include normal files, with optional use of start and end markers to capture a snippet, and dedent for appearance.
 In this case we are including content into an xml code block to provide syntax highlighting:

 ``` raw_markdown
 ~~~markdown